hsh2001/apple-dark-mode/README.en.md

 ```

 ## Turn Dark mode on and off
-The above-mentioned Dark mode recognition syntax only operates some browsers of more than iOS 13, iPadOS, MacOS Mojave.
-If you don't use  Apple devices of the latest version or supported browser, it doesn't operate.
-The following contents handle with methods how to encourage end users to access the Dark mode.
+The recognition function of Dark Mode works only on some browsers and devices, including iOS13, iPadOS, MacOS Mojave.
+Dark Mode doesn’t work if you use the latest apple devices or the browsers that’s not supporting the function of prefers-color-scheme media query.

- By controlling the `link` properties of the `media` element added to detach a file in the last time, you can enable or disable the CSS.
-First of all, the JavaScript function that turns off and turns on dark mode is called `darkModeSwitch` and create a button to manipulate it.
+You can enable or disable the CSS codes by manipulating the attribute of media in link tag that you added in order to detach the file.
+First, make the buttons so that you can control darkModeSwitch, the function of JavaScript that turns off/on Dark Mode.

 ```html
 <p>
   Dark Mode: